-Maurice Acree 1963 Augustine Torres 1964 Elizabeth Fave Sinclair 1965 James A. Watt 1966 James S. Bell 1969 Jack Richmond 1972 Michael Jackson1973 Joseph Sapala 1974 Michael Diamet 1975 Charles Harlan 1976 O'Brian C. Smith 1982 Frank King Jr. 1985 Richard Harruff 1985 Mark LeVaughn 1988 Joseph A. Fedrick 1992 Sandra K. Elkins 1993 Thomas A. Deering 1996 Cynthia Gardner 1998
+Maurice Acree 1963 Augustine Torres 1964 Elizabeth Faye Sinclair 1965 James A. Watt 1966 James S. Bell 1969 Jack Richmond 1972 Michael Jackson1973 Joseph Sapala 1974 Michael Diamet 1975 Charles Harlan 1976 O'Brian C. Smith 1982 Frank King Jr. 1985 Richard Harruff 1985 Mark LeVaughn 1988 Joseph A. Fedrick 1992 Sandra K. Elkins 1993 Thomas A. Deering 1996 Cynthia Gardner 1998

 Because of the necessity of making changes in the Postmortem Law and the efforts of preventing the mischief of non-needed changes in the law, it became obvious that the office of Chief Medical Examiner needed to be in the Capitol City (Nashville).
 In view of this in 1988, I resigned as Chief Medical Examiner.
 This allowed the Department of Public Health to combine the office of Chief Medical Examiner with the Office of County Medical Examiner in Davidson County (Nashville).
 I retained my position as professor of Pathology at U.T.
 Memphis, County Medical Examiner for Shelby County and West Tennessee Associate Chief Medical Examiner.
 At this time there were five (5) Regional Forensic centers in Tennessee.
 Each center provided autopsy support for a defined region of the state, three toxicology laboratories and five locations for anthropological consultations.
-Every county had a County Medical Examiner and the public was well aware that certain deaths should be reported to a County Medical Examiner.
+Every county had a County Medical Examiner.